Is My Car a Lemon If It Was Recalled?

 What Actually Triggers Lemon Law Protection?

-Lemon law protection is triggered by repeated failed repairs or extended downtime caused by defects, not by recalls.
-In California, specifically, a vehicle may qualify as a lemon if it has:
+In California, specifically, a vehicle may qualify as a lemon if it:

-- Been out of service for 30 days due to repair work for warranty defects.
+- Has beenout of service for 30 days due to warranty repair work.
 The days don’t have to be consecutive, but this time must be for the same problem.

 Does Time Spent Waiting on a Recall Count Toward Lemon Law?